DecentricCorp/Lightrail-API-Docs/apiary-sources/sections/object-model.md

 ### Core Objects: Lightrail Cards and Value Stores:

 The Card is the core concept in the Lightrail model and provides the main interface for storing, maintaining, and interacting with any sort of value that your business wishes to issue.
-Currently, there are two types of cards in Lightrail, _Gift Cards_ and _Account Cards_, which are distinguished based on the value of the `cardType` attribute on the `card` object.
+Currently, there are two types of cards in Lightrail, _Gift Cards_ and _Account Cards_, which are distinguished by their `cardType` attribute.
 We will discuss these two types of cards in a bit.

 A Card's value is stored in an object called a _Value Store_ which represents a specific instance of issued value and its attributes, such as its amount and validity period.

 When a Card is created, a `principal` Value Store is automatically created and added to it.
 When additional promotions are added to a Card, they are represented as `attached` Value Stores.
 Unlike `attached` Value Stores which are often short-lived, the `principal` Value Store is tied to the Card throughout its lifetime and represents the overall state of the Card.
-For example, if the Principal Value Store is expired or canceled, the Card is also considered expired to canceled.
+For example, if the Principal Value Store is expired or canceled, the Card is also considered expired or canceled.

 For example, a customer can buy a gift card with a primary value of $30 which never expires.
 This is stored in the Card's `principal` Value Store.
 Later, and in order to encourage the recipient to spend the gift value, you may attach a $5 promotional value to this Card as part of your _Back to School_ campaign, only valid in the last week of August.
 While this `attached` Value Store is active, the Card holder can spend $35 with the Card; when the attached Value Store expires at the end of August, the Principal Value Store will still be valid and the Card can still be used up to $30.
 See [the diagram below](#transaction-valustore-anchor) for a depiction of this example.